l3v11/SearchX/README.md

 <p align="center">

 ## This is a Telegram Bot written in Python for searching data on Google Drive.
 Supports multiple Shared Drives (TDs).
+Able to clone data from drive.

 </p>